... Coaching Shared Knowledge Dismiss

 It’s always a positive to have at least one of these two players possess the ability to play as a target man.
 Meaning he has the size and strength to win crosses and long balls while holding off defenders.
 This allows the Wingbacks, the three-man central midfield, and the other Striker to join the attack and make themselves available to receive the ball.

-Playing with back 3 was popular in the 1970s and ’80s for similar reasons.
+Playing with Back 3 was popular in the 1970s and ’80s for similar reasons.
 With most sides fielding two true strikers, it was popular to play three central defenders in order to create a “spare man” at the back.
 There would be two stoppers tasked with diligently marking the opposing forwards, and one sweeper, or libero, afforded the freedom to sit behind the defensive line as a form of insurance should a striker break beyond his marker.

 The “WM” formation was named WM as a result of the 3-2-2-3 shape, created to address a change in the offside law in 1925-26 season.
 Before 1925-26 a forward needed three opposition players between him and the goal to be onside.
 The rule introduced in 1925 decreased 3 opposing players to 2.
 This meant forwards needed two opposition players between them and the goal which immediately led to an increase of goals scored.